 Chimney cakes or Trundle cakes are classic Prague desserts.
 You can smell their sweet doughy bodies being cooked over an open flame and sprinkle with cinnamon and sugar.
 You can watch them become perfectly golden with this superior toasting technology.

 These cakes are typically a street food in Prague or found every other stand during the holidays at Christmas markets in Prague.

 You can then fill trundle cakes with Nutella, fruits + cream, or balance with some cold and stuff it with ice cream.
 Vanilla is typically the only flavor because Communism has still eroded away the idea of options.

 You will smell them on the streets, so follow your nose to the best one.
-Like all the other street in Prague, Wenceslas Square will have the most street food vendors in Prague.
+Like all the other streets in Prague, Wenceslas Square will have the most street food vendors in Prague.

 Honey cake – Medovnik